John Ward (painter): Biography

 John Ward was born on 28 December 1798, a son of a master mariner, Abraham Ward, also a painter and his wife Sarah (née Clark).
 John received an education and was apprenticed as a house painter to Thomas Meggitt.
 By 1826, Ward was listed in the local Hull Directory as a "House and Ship Painter".

-Ward married Esther Leonard (born 1800 in Solihull, Warwickshire) on 18 April 1825 in Holy Trinity Church, Hull.
+Ward married Esther Leonard (daughter of John Leonard of Hull) on 18 April 1825 in Holy Trinity Church, Hull.
 They had four daughters.
 He was initiated as a Freemason.
 He was influenced by the artist William Anderson. copying some of them before establishing his own style.

 Ward exhibited several paintings in 1827 at the Hull and East Riding Institute for the Promotion of the Fine Arts.
 He subsequently produced small watercolour paintings and some larger oil paintings, of local maritime and shipping scenes.

 He also exhibited at the Royal Academy between 1840 and 1847 and at the British Institution between 1843 and 1847.
 He made many engravings of his own works.